open-contracting/standard/standard/docs/en/implementation/amendments.md

 ### Example 3: Amendments in a Easy Releases scenario

-The Easy releases guidance (<mark>add link</mark>) explains how to build releases when there is no access to the change history for contracting processes.
-In a scenario when little or no change history is present, it may or may not be possible to identify and build amendments inside releases.
+The Easy releases guidance (<mark>add link</mark>) explains how to publish releases without storing or publishing a full change history.
+Depending on the source system, it may still be possible to publish a history of amendments when using this model.

 However, it is possible for a publisher to store partial history of events that may be relevant to them, like contract amendments.
 This example shows how amendment releases can be built when amendment history is present.